Samband-islenskra-sveitarfelaga/xroad-securityserver-is/README.md

 $vm_username = "gunni"
 # SSH Public key authentication is preferred for the Ubuntu server, alternatively configure vm_password
 $ssh_pubkey = "ssh-rsa AAAABxxxxxxlongbase64string gunni"
-# Configure an email group (or user) to receive alerts from Azure around your VMs operation
-$alert_email = "xx@xxx.is"
 # Specify the networks or addresses that can access the web administration and ssh server
 $firewall_whitelist = '["1.1.1.0/29","1.0.0.1"]'
 # Configure the network addresses to use for X-Road.